 - Laurent Visier, Professor (sociology), University of Montpellier

-- Geneviève Zoïa, Professor (sociology), University of Montpellier
+- Geneviève Zoïa, Professor (ethnology), University of Montpellier

 Formal enrollment in the doctoral program is governed by the Thesis Registration Regime of the University of Montpellier.